Surprising Side Effects of Eating Fish, According to Science

 "Fish is most definitely a superfood, meaning it's an ordinary food with extraordinary benefits," says Dawn Jackson Blatner, RDN, CSSD, author of The Superfood Swap: The 4-Week Plan To Eat What You Crave Without The C.R.A.P.

-Here, we offer five possible side effects from having fish in your dish, and then don't miss The 7 Healthiest Foods to Eat Right Now.
+Here, we offer five possible side effects from having fish in your dish, and then don't miss The 100 Healthiest Foods on the Planet.

 By eating fish, you may experience…